ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-2-3.md

-Chapter: The Benefits of Understanding the Strategy Paradox
+The Benefits of Understanding the Strategy Paradox
 ===========================================================

 In the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It," gaining a comprehensive understanding of the strategy paradox can have significant benefits for individuals and organizations.
 This chapter explores the advantages that come with recognizing and navigating the complexities of the strategy paradox in strategic decision-making.